cascadiajs/cascadiajs/app/markdown/2026/scholarships.md

 <i class="fas fa-ticket-alt"></i> You will be offered a Scholarship Ticket at a discounted rate

-<i class="fas fa-heart"></i> If you cannot afford this ticket, you can request Financial Aid
+<i class="fas fa-heart"></i> If you cannot afford this ticket, you can request financial aid.
+Applicants that are selected for financial aid will be offered a fully loaded ticket for $15.

+Why $15?
+A small fee helps reduce no-shows and ensures scholarship tickets go to attendees who are able to participate, allowing us to offer more scholarships to the community.
+If cost is a barrier, please reach out.

 <div class="cta"><a target="_blank" href="https://airtable.com/app2IZDYtOGyzBQLZ/shr35XuQs0LcZu7U2">Apply for a Scholarship</a></div>